Yunsan22/sastrer/README.md

 ### 2. Screen Archetypes

 - **Login Screen**
-  - User can input email and password to login to their account or be prompted to  signs up.
+  - User can input email and password to login to their account or be prompted to  signs up a reset password screen is also available.

 - **Stream screen**